At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 We can guess where this mistake comes from by comparing figure 2 with figure 3.
 The former says that as the puck is pulled inwards, the velocity “would” increase if the puck were not constrained by the rail, while the latter says that the velocity “should” decrease if it is to match the rigid-body rotation.
 So there are two contributions to the physics ... and they turn out to be numerically equal.
 Anybody who notices half the physics but overlooks the other half will get the wrong answer by a factor of 2.

 Let us now try to get a qualitative understanding of the Coriolis effect in the case where the puck is moving tangentially, as shown in figure 4.
 As before, the puck is shown in red, and the velocity vectors are measured in the nonrotating frame.
 A string holds the puck at a constant distance from the pivot.
-The puck is moving relative to the rotating frame, moving in the tangential direction at a velocity shown by the blue velocity vector.
-In addition, when we observe the velocity in the nonrotating frame, there is another contribution, namely the local velocity of the frame itself, shown in red.
+The puck is moving relative to the rotating frame, swinging like a tetherball, moving in the locally tangential direction.

 To summarize this section: Suppose the rotating frame is rotating counterclockwise.
 We have an observer moving relative to the rotating frame, facing forward along the direction of motion.
 We have shown that there will be a Coriolis force directed to the observer’s right.
 We have explained this in the case of northward motion and in the case of eastward motion.
 From there it is only a small leap to hypothesize a similar effect for all other directions of motion.